Andrew Rothstein

-Andrew Rothstein (26 September 1898 – 22 September 1994) was a British journalist.
-A member of the Communist Party of Great Britain (CPGB), Rothstein was one of the leading public faces of the British Communist movement, serving as a member of the CPGB's political apparatus and through a series of publications and translations of Marxist-related topics.
+Andrew Rothstein (26 September 1898 – 22 September 1994) was a longtime member of the Communist Party of Great Britain (CPGB), and one of the public faces of the British Communist movement.
+He served in the CPGB's political apparatus, worked as the London correspondent for the TASS news agency, and wrote numerous books and pamphlets in support of the Soviet Union.

 Biography

-Early years
+Early life

-Rothstein, who was to become a significant figure in British Communism, was born in London to Russian Jewish political emigrants.
-His subsequent life was always tinged by the identity of his father, the Soviet diplomat Theodore Rothstein (1871–1953), who had been forced to emigrate from Russia for political reasons.
-From 1890, Theodore Rothstein settled in Britain for the next 30 years.
+Andrew Rothstein was born in London in 1898 to Russian Jewish political emigrants.
+His life was always tinged by the identity of his father, Soviet diplomat Theodore Rothstein (1871–1953), who had been forced to flee Tsarist Russia for political reasons.
+Theodore settled in England in 1890 and remained there for the next 30 years, before moving back to the Soviet Union.